 Thomas P. Riley specializes in identifying, evaluating, and protecting intellectual property rights for clients within the mechanical engineering and electrical and software engineering industries.
 Having extensive experience with patent matters at an international level, Mr. Riley counsels organizations to help realize the return on technology investments, from the initial business concept to ongoing, productive patent portfolio strategies with a global perspective.
 In addition, he counsels clients on developing, protecting, and enforcing brand and trademark assets.

 - Prepared, prosecuted, and coordinated international prosecution of a large patent portfolio for a Fortune 500 medical products company, obtaining strategic international patent coverage for a family of leading edge surgical navigation products.

 - Conducted due diligence analysis of claim coverage, validity, and enforceability in preparation for purchase of multi-patent portfolio for a Fortune 500 medical products company, enabling the client to make informed strategic negotiation and purchasing decisions.

 - Successfully led litigation to enforce registered U.S. trademark of international specialty transport company, resulting in favorable award for client and cessation of infringing use.

 - Industrial process valves and process control systems

 - Optics, including thin film lenses and large format movie cameras

 - Commercial food preparation equipment

-- Automotive child safety restraint systems
+- Automotive systems and devices

 - Steel and concrete industrial processing lines